 Keep Your LDV Secure

-Garaging your LDV overnight and installing an approved alarm or tracking device can reduce premiums.
-Let your insurer know about security features.
+Garaging your LDV overnight and fitting an approved alarm or tracking device can reduce premiums.
+Always inform your insurer about security features.

 LDV Theft & Safety in Australia

-Key facts about LDV vehicle security and safety performance in Australia.
+Key facts about LDV vehicle security and safety performance across Australia.

 🔒 LDV Theft Risk in Australia

 LDV vehicles - particularly utes and vans - can be targets for theft of tools and equipment stored in the vehicle, even if the vehicle itself is not stolen.
 The T60 ute tray should be secured with a lockable canopy or cover.
-Check with Australian Police for current vehicle crime statistics.
+Data from the National Crime Information System tracks vehicle theft trends across Australia.

-• Utes and vans are targets for tool and equipment theft
+• Utes and vans are common targets for tool and equipment theft across Australia

 • Fit a lockable canopy or tonneau cover on the T60

-• Factory immobilisers on all current LDV models
+• Factory immobilisers are standard on all current LDV models

 • Parking in a garage or secure area can lower premiums

 LDV safety ratings vary by model.
-Safety ratings can influence your insurance premium.
+Safety ratings can influence your insurance premium, so it is worth checking the rating for your specific model.

 • LDV T60 (2017+): 4-star ANCAP rating